What Can't Dogs Eat? Toxic Foods That Are Common In Australia

-We all want to feed our dogs the best food available, but pet parents aren't aware of the many foods that canines cannot eat, and the list is pretty long.
+We all want to feed our dogs the best food available, but most pet parents aren't aware of the many common foods that canines cannot eat.
+The list is pretty long and some items may even surprise you.
+So how do you know if the food you are eating is safe for you dog too?

 No worries, we’ve put together the ultimate list of toxic food for dogs.
-With a little bit of practice, it’ll be easier to keep your pup away from dangerous foods.
+With a little bit of know how, it’ll be easier to keep your pup away from dangerous foods.
+And you can be confident that you aren't giving them toxic food if you happen to give in to their begging puppy eyes.

 Why Some Foods Are Poisonous To Dogs

 While humans can eat a pretty diverse range of foods, our pets don’t work the same way.
 In fact, common human foods like onions are very dangerous to your pup’s health.
-Many common foods are poisonous to dogs and as their owner, you’re responsible for keeping them out of their reach.
+Many common foods are poisonous to dogs and as their owner, you’re responsible for keeping them out of reach for your pooch.

 PRO TIP: Many human foods are toxic to dogs, so avoid feeding them home-cooked meals made for people.